Google Workspace CLI: Google Built a Terminal for AI Agents

 What You Get Out of the Box

-The quick-start is honest about the surface area:
+The quick-start makes the surface area obvious:

 # List recent Drive files